Generally, SQL throws the error 4064 because while trying to connect to the SQL, the default database is not available to complete the connection.

 Let's state what our technicians say about possible causes and fixes.

-What is exactly SQL server error 4064?
+What exactly is SQL Server error 4064?

 Each SQL user has a default database used for the connection when no explicit database is specified.
-When no database is available to make the SQL connection (including default), it throws 4064.
+When no database is available to make the SQL connection (including the default), it throws 4064.

 What are the general causes of error 4064?